 The Financial Planning Checklist: A Powerful Financial Planning Tool

 You’d think I was crazy.
-You’d say to me, “That vacation is not for a year.
+You’d say to me, “That vacation is a year away.
 I’ll pack a day or two before the trip.”

 If packing for a vacation a year in advance is difficult, imagine how difficult it is for your clients to plan for their “vacation” called retirement, 30 – 40 years in advance.

-According to the 2019 Survey of Consumer Finances, the median household retirement savings for the age group 45 – 54 is $100,000.
-This is nowhere near enough.
+Vanguard conducted a study on how America saves in 2022, and the median household retirement savings for people aged 45 – 54 is $61,530.
+It's nowhere near enough.
 It highlights the challenges of planning and how ill-equipped most individuals are to do it on their own.

-As a financial professional, you recognize that the decisions that someone makes in their 30s and 40s have a dramatic impact on the quality of one’s retirement.
+As a financial professional, you recognize that the decisions someone makes in their 30s and 40s have a dramatic impact on the quality of their retirement.
 However, these decisions are not felt until 30 - 40 years down the road.

 Your role is to help bring the future to the present and create a sense of urgency for planning.
 This is an important topic to be discussed with clients.
-However, one of the tools that can be helpful to reinforce your message and create urgency is a financial planning checklist.
+A tool that can be helpful to reinforce your message and create urgency is a financial planning checklist.

 How To Create And Use A Financial Planning Checklist